CDCgov/NEDSS-DataAccess/source/analytics/reports/jurisdictions/cdc-central/report-sql/README.md

 * SR2: Counts of Reportable Diseases by County for Selected Time Frame
 * SR5: Cases of Reportable Diseases by State
 * SR8: State Map Report of Disease Cases Over Selected Time Period
-* SR12: Cases of Selected Disease By County By Year
+* SR10: Multi-Year Line Graph of Disease Cases
 * SR13: Counts of Selected Diseases By Case Status